idacmedia/style-guides/php.md

 We aim to follow the [Symfony Coding Standards](https://symfony.com/doc/current/contributing/code/standards.html).

-And also relevant PSR standards where not conflicting with the Symfony Coding Standards:
+Also apply relevant PSR standards where not conflicting with the Symfony Coding Standards:

 http://www.php-fig.org/psr/ (1, 2 and 4)

-And of course, using `composer` for package management is pretty much THE standard.
+Use `composer` for package management.
+It's pretty much THE standard.

 ## PHP versions

-Code should run on PHP v5.5 at the moment.
+Code should run on PHP v5.5 at the time of writing.

-Support for v5.5 will be dropped on 10 Jul 2015, and we should have all systems upgraded to v5.6 by then.
+Support for v5.5 will be dropped on 10 Jul 2016, and we should have all systems upgraded to v5.6 by then.

 See: https://secure.php.net/supported-versions.php